BenjaminMahmic/get_connect_logger/README.md

 ## BM GetConnect Logger
-- This package is a simple logger for GetConnect.
-It logs the request and response of the GetConnect client.
+BM GetConnect Logger is a lightweight and efficient logging package for GetConnect.
+It logs both the request and response of the GetConnect client, providing valuable insights for debugging and development.

+### Safety
-- The package is fully safe to use in production.
-It will only log the request and response when the app is in debug mode.
+This package is designed with production safety in mind.
+It only logs the request and response when the app is in debug mode, ensuring no sensitive data is logged in a production environment.

 ### Usage
 ```dart